polyaxon/polyaxon/templates/tutorials/kubernetes_on_azure.md

 If you already have a GPU enabled cluster, you can skip this step.

-We are going to be using [acs-engine](https://github.com/Azure/acs-engine/) to deploy a custom GPU cluster.
+We are going to use [acs-engine](https://github.com/Azure/acs-engine/) to deploy a custom GPU cluster.

 Download [acs-engine](https://github.com/Azure/acs-engine/releases ) prebuilt binary for your platform of choice.
 And make sure you have [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed already.